pdebree/BookingsHotelReviewNLP/README.md

 # Natural Language Processings of Bookings.com Hotel Reviews

-This project considers the use of NLP when predicting a guest's rating of a Hotel, based on the language used in their written reviews.
+This project uses Sentiment Analysis to predict a guest's rating of a Hotel, based on the language used in their written reviews.

 Documents in this project folder include: